xapian/xapian-docsprint/howtos/range_queries.rst

-To restrict to a date range, we need to decide how to both store the date in a document value, and how we want users to input the date range in their query. :xapian-class:`DateValueRangeProcessor`, which is part of Xapian, works by storing the date as a string in the form 'YYYYMMDD', and can take dates in either US style (month/day/year) or European style (day/month/year).
+To restrict to a date range, we need to decide how to both store the date in a document value, and how we want users to input the date range in their query. :xapian-class:`DateRangeProcessor`, which is part of Xapian, works by storing the date as a string in the form 'YYYYMMDD', and can take dates in either US style (month/day/year) or European style (day/month/year).